Gearset has full support for end-to-end continuous integration and continuous delivery without the need for external software such as Jenkins.

 As well as running during manual deployments and in change monitoring jobs, Gearset’s fully configurable static code analysis now also automatically runs as part of your CI jobs.
 If you want to find out how to configure your rule set see our help guide.

-Gearset will automatically perform your code analysis every time a CI job runs.
-To find your static code analysis results, navigate to the CI Jobs page and click
+Gearset will automatically perform your static code analysis every time a CI job runs.
+To find your static code analysis results, navigate to the Continuous integration page and click

 View history to see the results of one of your CI jobs.
 Click

-View code analysis… for any of the job runs to see the full rundown of the changing state of your Apex code.
+View static code analysis issues for any of the job runs to see the code analysis issues for that run.

 When you view your code analysis results for each job run, Gearset will display any detected rule violations and group them within the class that they belong to.
 You can click the menu on the left to view specific violation categories or use the text filter to narrow your results down to a specific class.